komi-teaching/acts-2025-july-pl/README.md

 binary of their landing software.
 They've still got the source code, but they're not programmers and have no idea how to get it running.
 What's worse, their spaceship computer uses a strange tree-based bytecode, and they forgot their compiler at home.
 At least they brought all the documentation.
-They even have an interpreter for the bytecode, though it's missing the instruction that communicates with the ship memory banks.
+They even have an interpreter for the bytecode, though it's got a dummy implementation of the instruction that communicates with the ship memory banks.

 Help them by translating their program into a program that their ship will understand!
 Since landing a spaceship is a time-sensitive activity, the goal is for the program you generate to run in as few steps as possible.